 Keep an open line of communication with your project manager!
 If you have any questions about accessories, changes or modifications, feel free to ask!
 This is your project, and we want to help you get a steel building on time and on budget.

 Once the approval process is complete, Armstrong will begin working on your permit drawings.
-Permit drawings are blueprints for you to take back to your city, county or local municipality for your appropriate permits, if required.
+Permit drawings are blueprints for you to take back to your city, county, or local municipality for your appropriate permits if required.
 Once this step is complete, you’ll submit your building for fabrication to the factory.
 Keep in mind; the permit process can be lengthy at times.
-It is in place to ensure a steel building is designed according to your municipality’s standards with regards to safety and approved zoning plans.
+It is in place to ensure a steel building is designed according to your municipality’s standards with regard to safety and approved zoning plans.
 However, there are several tasks you can accomplish while you wait, such as prepping your site or pouring your foundation.

 Next, Armstrong will prepare your construction drawings, and you’ll begin preparing for delivery.
 Armstrong Steel buildings are all bolt together, pre-cut and pre-welded so there is little to no field fabrication necessary.
 Steel buildings are ready to be erected as soon as they arrive on your job site.
 Our logistics team will contact you, and depending on which delivery option you selected, you’ll schedule your delivery for your particular timeline.
 Be sure to rent a forklift or cherry picker to unload your building when it arrives, and pay the final C.O.D. amount.